antonio-cln/data-science-portfolio/data-engineering/kafka-spark-pipeline/docker/README.md

   ```
 ## Compose
 The compose file structure if composed by the following services:
+- `kafka1`, `kafka2` and `kafka3`
-- kafka1, kafka2 and kafka3: nodes in the Kafka cluster
+  - Nodes in the Kafka cluster
+- `kafka-ui`
-- kafka-ui: UI to easily manage the cluster at `http://localhost:8080`
+  - UI to easily manage the cluster at `http://localhost:8080`
+- `kafka-topics-init`
-- kafka-topics-init: creates the topics
+  - Creates the topics
+- `train-data-producer`
-- train-data-producer: produces data forwarded to the _tweet-train_ topic
+  - Produces data forwarded to the _tweet-train_ topic
+- `test-data-producer`
-- test-data-producer: produces data forwarded to the _train-train_ topic
+  - Produces data forwarded to the _train-train_ topic
+- `spark-model-builder`
-- spark-model-builder: builds a Spark NLP model from training data and saves the model weights
+  - Builds a Spark NLP model from training data and saves the model weights
+- `spark-predictor`
-- spark-predictor: uses previously obtained model weights for a model that aims to perform prediction on testing data
+  - Uses previously obtained model weights for a model that aims to perform prediction on testing data